Writing a book is difficult. Getting it published is even harder – especially when you want to work with a reputable publisher.

 I sat for a moment.
 Then I grabbed my “Reviewers” file.
 I scoured the list of names of reviewers I’d contacted, wondering if any of them worked for his publication.
 None worked for him.

 Boy,” I thought, “book sales must be going pretty well for an unsolicited publication to want to talk to me about my novel….”

 With all the papers at my fingertips, thoroughly ready for my big interview, I dialed the number.
 Next thing I knew, I was talking to the publisher.
-I introduced myself and he immediately recognized me my book.
+I introduced myself and he immediately recognized me and the title of my book.
 Boy, was I flattered.